confused-Techie/nfuncm/README.md

 * The simplicity of the interface removes the possibility of dependency hell.

-## Bonuses of NFM
+## Bonuses of NfuncM

-* NFM has **zero** dependencies!
+* NfuncM has **zero** dependencies!
-* NFM is only 12.9 kB unpacked!
+* NfuncM is only 12.9 kB unpacked!
-* NFM is unobtrusive, installed functions are small enough they can be included in your git repo, or docker image to avoid installation later
+* NfuncM is unobtrusive, installed functions are small enough they can be included in your git repo, or docker image to avoid installation later